c-amr/camr/README.md

 Reference:

 - Chuan Wang, Nianwen Xue, and Sameer Pradhan.2015.
-[A transition-based algorithm for AMR parsing](http://aclweb.org/anthology/N/N15/N15-1040.pdf).
+[A transition-based algorithm for amr parsing](http://aclweb.org/anthology/N/N15/N15-1040.pdf).
 In Proceedings of the 2015 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, pages 366–375, Denver, Colorado, May–June.
 Association for Computational Linguistics.

 ```
 @InProceedings{wang-xue-pradhan:2015:NAACL-HLT,